logo

 CLUSTER CONSIDERATIONS

+The information displayed can present disks that belong to the partner controller.
+The storage command shows all the disks it sees, regardless of who owns the disks.
 The storage enable and storage disable commands are disabled if a controller is in takeover mode and the command is issued on behalf of the virtual partner.
 The storage show command shows devices connected to the live partner.

 SEE ALSO